DefinitelyNotDevan/BSE_Portfolio/index.md

 # Final Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0dxR-TbvpAg" title="Bluestamp Milestone 3" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- My third milestone was the completion of the project
+- This means I needed to complete the controller by incorporating an accelerometer
+- My biggest challenge came with this milestone as my project kept breaking
+- First, the accelerometer stopped working
+- Then, I broke my Arduino Micro
+- I eventually figured out the accelerometer could not be on the same column as the Arduino Micro
+- With this project, I have learned about how every part of my project is important
+- The Bluetooth modules are needed to make it wireless
+- The Arduino's are needed to send and receive information from the Bluetooth modules and from the code
+- The accelerometer is needed to send its outputs to the Arduino
+- And the Motor Board is needed to be a middleman between the Arduino and the motors
+- In the future, I want to learn all about how my project works down to every last wire
+- I want to be able to look at a part and say what it does, how it works, and how to set it up with clear, concise answers